 What is the Short-Term Enterprise Allowance?

 The Short-Term Enterprise Allowance (STEA) helps people who have lost their jobs to start new businesses in Ireland.
-It is a government support, provided by the Department of Employment Affairs and Social Protection
+It is a government support, provided by the Department of Employment Affairs and Social Protection.

 You can receive the STEA instead of your Jobseeker’s Benefit (JB) or Jobseeker’s Benefit Self-Employed (JBSE) for up to 9 months.

 If you need any help setting up or running your business in Ireland, our professional team is happy to help at any stage.
-Reach out to us today to see how we can help you.

 Are you eligible for the Short-Term Enterprise Allowance?